 No impact on RAN and UE operation.

-To reduce the reporting load of input data sources (e.g. UPF), the analytics consumer may include the Analytics Filter Information (as described in clause 6.1.3 of TS 23.288 [5]) for input data filtering to UPF.
+To reduce the reporting load of input data sources (e.g. UPF):

+- the analytics consumer may include the Analytics Filter Information (as described in clause 6.1.3 of TS 23.288 [5]).
+The NWDAF may derive related parameters for the event subscription towards the UPF or SMF for input data filtering.